nitosan/GearVRf-docs/docs/tutorials/play_with_3d_models.md

 ```

 !!!note
     You might need to rotate the model differently if you're using other models.

 Build and run the app, you should be able to see a T-Rex!

 ## How to play animations

-Using an 3D model with animations follow a different process. let's see how it works.
+Using a 3D model with animations follow a different process. let's see how it works.

 First, let's download following files